AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 - Matrix names now appear in the selector.

 ### Map Editor:
-- Partial GUI redesign (now with fewer building controls and a more straightforward GUI).
+- GUI redesign (now with a more straightforward GUI).
+- Support for DAE export [Apicula]
 - New BGS Section.
 - Expanded collisions database.
 - Buildings can now be placed and moved with the mouse.